Diocese of Saginaw: 1700 to 1930

 During the 17th century, present-day Michigan was part of the French colony of New France.
 The Diocese of Quebec had jurisdiction over the region.
 In 1763, the Michigan area became part of the British Province of Quebec, forbidden from settlement by American colonists.
 After the American Revolution, the Michigan region became part of the new United States.
 For Catholics, Michigan was now under the jurisdiction of the Archdiocese of Baltimore, which then comprised the entire country.

 In 1808, Pope Pius VII erected the Diocese of Bardstown in Kentucky, with jurisdiction over the new Michigan Territory.
 In 1821, the pope erected the Diocese of Cincinnati, taking the Michigan Territory from the Diocese of Bardstown.

 The first Catholic church in the Saginaw Valley was St. Joseph, dedicated in 1850 in Bay City.
 St. Mary's Parish in Saginaw, the first in that community, was established in 1853 as a mission of St. Joseph.

+Catholic and civic leaders in Saginaw decided in 1874 that the town needed a hospital to serve the workers in the local lumber industry.
+A group of the Sisters of Charity of St. Vincent de Paul came from Emmittsville, Maryland to open St. Mary's Hospital that year.
+It was at that time the only hospital in Michigan north of Detroit.Today it is MyMichigan Medical Center Saginaw.

-1930 to 1950
+1900 to 1970

 Pope Pius XI formed the Diocese of Saginaw in 1938 out of 16 Michigan counties that he separated from the Diocese of Grand Rapids and the Archdiocese of Detroit.
 The pope appointed William F. Murphy from Detroit as the first bishop of Saginaw.

 The 1938 P.J.
 Kenedy Official Catholic Directory notes that the new diocese had a Catholic population of 77,705, with 81 parishes, 31 missions, 112 priests, 41 parishes with schools (of which 17 were high schools), two hospitals, a children's home and a residence for working girls.

-1950 to 1970

-After Murphy died in 1950, Auxiliary Bishop Stephen S. Woznicki from Detroit was made bishop of Saginaw that same year.
+After Murphy died in 1950, Auxiliary Bishop Stephen S. Woznicki from Detroit was made bishop of Saginaw that same year.Woznicki in 1960 opened St. Paul Seminary in Saginaw, a minor seminary offering four years of high school and two years of college.
+It was intended for boys interested in the priesthood.

-After World War II, the diocese underwent tremendous growth, with the diocese establishing new parishes and missions.

-St. Paul's Seminary was founded in 1957 and James A. Hickey appointed as rector.
-The seminary opened in 1961 and closed in 1970.
-The building is now the diocesan headquarters and home to Nouvel Catholic Central High School.

-Woznicki died in 1968, and was succeeded by Bishop Francis Reh, previously rector of the Pontifical North American College in Rome.
+Woznicki died in 1968.
+Pope Paul VI replaced him that same year with Bishop Francis Reh, previously rector of the Pontifical North American College in Rome.

-1970 to 1980
+1970 to 2000

-Reh began to implement changes mandated by the Second Vatican Council in the diocese.
+St Paul Seminary was closed in 1970.
+As bishop Reh began to implement changes in the diocese that were mandated by the Second Vatican Council of the early 1960s.
 A new tenure policy limited priests' assignments to nine years.
 The former four-deanery division of the diocese was multiplied into 12 vicariates.
-In 1975, the Cathedral Church of St. Mary was renovated.
-A liturgy office, a finance board, Latin American affairs department, Black Catholic concerns department, and a human services council were developed.
+In 1975, the Cathedral of St. Mary was renovated.
+Reh opened a liturgy office, a finance board, a Latin American affairs department, a Black Catholic concerns department, and a human services council.